Songtech-0912/songtech-0912.github.io/content/portfolio/index.md

 nonarticle = true
 +++

-<p>This page contains my professional and academic information as well as <a href="/portfolio/Resume-Jacky-Song-Latest.pdf">my resume</a>.
+<p>This page contains my professional and academic information, as well as <a href="/portfolio/Resume-Jacky-Song-Latest.pdf">my resume</a> and <a href="/portfolio/CV-Jacky-Song-Latest.pdf">CV</a>.
 Please refer to this page for professional inquiries.</p>

 <!--more-->